ibm-cloud-docs/cis-cli-plugin/cis-cli-plugin.md

 {: #show-an-edge-functions-action-options}

 - **--name**: Action name.
 (Enterprise plan only.)
-- **-i, --instance**: (Optional) Instance name.
+- **-i, --instance**: Instance name.
 If not set, the context instance specified by `ibmcloud cis instance-set INSTANCE` is used.

 #### Examples
 {: #show-an-edge-functions-action-examples}